understrap/understrap/README.md

 - Child Theme ready (A basic starter Child Theme will be released in the future as a separate Repository)
 - Translation ready

-Starter Theme + HTML Framework = Wordpress Theme Framework =
+Starter Theme + HTML Framework = WordPress Theme Framework =
-The _s theme is a good starting point to develope a Wordpress theme.
+The _s theme is a good starting point to develope a WordPress theme.
 But it is "just" a raw starter theme.
-Means it outputs all the Wordpress stuff correctly but without any layout or design.
+Means it outputs all the WordPress stuff correctly but without any layout or design.
 Why don´t add a well known and supported layout framework to have a solid, clean and responsive foundation?
 Thats where Bootstrap comes in.

 Confused by all the CSS and SCSS files?
 =
 Some basics about the SCSS and CSS files comes with UnderStrap:
-- The theme itself uses the style.css in the root directory just to identify the theme inside of Wordpress.
+- The theme itself uses the style.css in the root directory just to identify the theme inside of WordPress.
 The file is not loaded by the theme and did not include any styles
 - The theme.css file in /css/ subdirectory provides all styles.
 It is composed by five different SCSS sets and one variables file from /sass/theme.scss:

                   - 1 "theme/theme_variables";  // <--------- Add your variables into this file.
 Also add variables to overwrite Bootstrap or UnderStrap variables here